sfzinstruments/mappings/Pianobook SFZ/Jon Meyer Music Kawai Felt Piano/readme.md

 SFZ mapping for Jon Meyer Music Kawai Felt Piano.
 Use this mapping with Sforzando.
-Original library, mapping and samples by Conner.
+Original library, mapping and samples by Jon Meyer.
 This SFZ mapping was created by kinwie.

 ### How to use